 Spanning from the 9th to 15th century, the Angkor complex with over 1,000 temples was the seat of the thriving Khmer Empire.
-UNESCO manages the complex and to enter, your group will drive approximately six kilometres out of town to the main entrance gate to get your entrance passes, which you must carry with you.
+UNESCO manages the complex and to enter, your group will drive approximately 6km out of town to the main entrance gate to get your entrance passes, which you must carry with you.
 If you choose to climb at any site, you must be able to climb and descend without assistance.
 Begin at the city of Angkor Thom and the enigmatic Bayon, the Elephant Terrace and the Terrace of the Leper King, before continuing to the temple of Ta Prohm, enveloped in a labyrinth of jungle.
 This afternoon is devoted to the fascinating and awe-inspiring Angkor Wat.
+This evening, watch a performance by the PHARE Cambodian Circus, an NGO which teaches street children to become internationally renowned circus artists.